 The best example is that for-profit companies hire professional administrative assistants for administrative assistant work, a hiring practice that is less common in the nonprofit world.

-Hiring individuals with advanced degrees for roles that do not require a college degree in some cases can cause an undercurrent of discontentment in the organization.
+Hiring individuals with advanced degrees for roles that might not even require a college degree can cause an undercurrent of discontentment in the organization.
 This is especially true if an organization has several admin roles filled by over-qualified individuals.

-People want to apply their education and skills.
-If you put them in a role where they will be unable to use their skills and training, they quickly get frustrated.
+Everyone wants to apply their education and skills.
+If you put someone in a role where they will be unable to use their skills and training, they will quickly get frustrated.
 Frustrated and bored, they may not be motivated to do their job well.
 Hiring the level of skills and education needed for the job, and not putting over-qualified individuals in admin roles, can result in a happier work environment for everyone.

 Understanding Who They Work For